Kriti2019/Modern-Cryptology-Assignments/README.md

 ## Contact

-If you have any questions or would like to discuss anything related to this repository, you can reach me at adityakankriya480@gmail.com.
+If you have any questions or would like to discuss anything related to this repository, you can reach me at kritim@cse.iitk.ac.in

 Happy exploring the world of modern cryptology!